akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/terraform-lifecycle.md

 ### 🔐 AWS CLI and Local Credential Storage

 When you configure the AWS CLI using `aws configure`, it stores your credentials locally on your machine.
-These credentials are used by tools like Terraform, AWS CLI, SDKs, and other automation tools to authenticate to your AWS account.
+These credentials are used directly form local by tools like Terraform, AWS CLI, SDKs, and other automation tools to authenticate to your AWS account.

 ## ⚙️ Terraform Workflow